 The Estelle and Daniel Maggin Department of Neurology at The Mount Sinai Hospital is the oldest neurology department in the United States.
 Our inpatient neurology service opened in 1900 under the direction of Dr. Bernard Sachs, known for describing Tay-Sachs disease, and was the nation's first independent neurology service.
 Since then, the Department of Neurology has played a significant role in neurological research and treatment.
-Currently ranked among the nation’s top 25 programs in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report, the Department provides patients with a unique blend of personalized care and cutting-edge research.
+Currently ranked 15th in the nation for neurological services 2014-2015 "Best Hospitals" issue of U.S. News & World Report, the Department provides patients with a unique blend of personalized care and cutting-edge research.
 This integrated approach is instrumental in our pursuit of improving outcomes in the treatment of Parkinson's disease, multiple sclerosis (MS), stroke, Alzheimer’s disease, and other neurological disorders.

 Comprising several of the nation's top programs in research and patient care, the Department of Neurology receives annual research grants totaling more than $30 million, and is led by some of the most prominent figures in American neurology.

 Mount Sinai’s neurological services have achieved widespread recognition for both patient care and research, which take place within the following centers.